This post lists some of the best things to do in Rome in June, updated for 2023.

 Disclosure: While our recommendations are always unbiased, we may receive a small share of sales through some of the links below at no cost to you.
 See the full text.

-TOP 12 EVENTS AND THINGS TO DO IN ROME IN JUNE
+TOP EVENTS AND ACTIVITIES IN ROME IN JUNE

 The following section will provide information about some of the best things to do in Rome this June.

 If you're looking for other things to do, check out our popular Rome posts:

 - See the Vatican Museums

 If you need more ideas, check out our comprehensive post on things to do in Rome any time of the year.

 Don’t forget that some of the best attractions and activities available are included at a discount with several Rome tourist passes.